shellrow/nscan/README.md

 - Windows

 ## Privileges
-`nscan` uses a raw socket which require elevated privileges.
-Execute with administrator privileges.
+`nscan` uses raw sockets, which require elevated privileges.
+Execute with administrator rights.

-## Note for Windows Users
+## Notes for Windows Users
-If you are using Windows, please consider the following points before building and running the application:
+When using nscan on Windows, please consider the following:

-- Npcap or WinPcap Installation:
+- Npcap/WinPcap Installation:
-    - Ensure that you have [Npcap](https://npcap.com/#download) or WinPcap installed on your system.
+    - Ensure that [Npcap](https://npcap.com/#download) or WinPcap is installed on your system.
-    - If using Npcap, make sure to install it with the "Install Npcap in WinPcap API-compatible Mode" option.
+    - If using Npcap, install it with the "Install Npcap in WinPcap API-compatible Mode" option.
 - Build Dependencies:
     - Place the Packet.lib file from the [Npcap SDK](https://npcap.com/#download) or WinPcap Developers pack in a directory named lib at the root of this repository.
-    - You can use any of the locations listed in the %LIB% or $Env:LIB environment variables.
+    - The file can be found in the %LIB% or $Env:LIB environment variables.
-    - For the 64-bit toolchain, the Packet.lib is located in <SDK>/Lib/x64/Packet.lib.
+    - Locate Packet.lib in <SDK>/Lib/x64/Packet.lib for the 64-bit toolchain or <SDK>/Lib/Packet.lib for the 32-bit toolchain.
-    - For the 32-bit toolchain, the Packet.lib is located in <SDK>/Lib/Packet.lib.

 ## My related projects
 This tool also serves as a test for my following projects.